Ravens

 Natural History of Ravens

 Ravens are corvids, relatives of crows.
-They are black and have large, heavy bills.
+They are black birds that have large, heavy bills.

-These large birds are commonly heard calling in the redwood forest.
+These large birds are commonly heard calling in the forest.
 Some of their calls sound like screams.
 Other calls sound like deep croaks or hollow knocking sounds.
+Ravens have a variety of calls.
+Some of the calls don't sound like birds at all.

-These tracks show the structure of the foot.
-The bottom of the foot has a granular or pebbly texture, similar to that of turkeys and other birds.
+These tracks show the structure of the raven's foot.
+The bottom of a raven foot has a granular or pebbly texture, similar to that of turkeys and other birds.
 This probably gives them some traction for gripping branches.
 Their toes have joints and are very flexible to allow them to grip things.
 The middle toe doesn't point exactly forward.
 It points inward slightly.
+You can use this feature to tell the raven's right track from its left track.

 Their tracks resemble very large Steller’s jay tracks, often up to four inches long.
 They show three toes facing forward and one toe facing backward.
 In loose sand, there is often a long drag mark left by the middle toe.
 Like other ground-dwelling birds, their prints are one after the other in a straight line.
 (Birds that are primarily tree-dwellers leave paired prints.)